The first project from the I-90 Corridor Study aims to improve safety and traffic volume capacity.

 Overview

 The five miles of Interstate 90 from State Highway 41 to U.S. Highway 95 are the most heavily traveled and congested in the corridor.
 This is the first construction project to advance from the I-90 Corridor Study from SH-41 to 15th Street to enhance safety and add capacity to support future traffic volumes.
-Construction started in August 2025 and is scheduled to take four construction seasons to build, ending in 2029.
+Construction started in August 2025 and is scheduled to take four years to build, ending in 2029.

 Traffic on I-90 near Northwest Boulevard in Coeur d'Alene.